Spanish cruiser Almirante Oquendo: Commemoration

 This Hontoria 140mm (5.5 in) naval gun was taken from the Spanish cruiser ALMIRANTE OQUENDO following her capture at the Battle of Santiago de Cuba on 3 July 1898 during the Spanish American War.
-ALMIRANTE OQUENDO, of the INFANTA MARIA TERESA class, was one of six Spanish ships which sortied from the Cuban port in order to avoid capture in the harbor.
+ALMIRANTE OQUENDO, of the INFANTA MARIA TERESA class, was one of six Spanish ships which sortied from the Cuban port to avoid capture in the harbor.
 None escaped the blockading U.S. Naval Squadron.
-The hole in the gun′s shield was inflicted by one of approximately 50 rounds which hit ALMIRANTE OQUENDO.
+The hole in the gun's shield was inflicted by one of approximately 50 rounds which hit ALMIRANTE OQUENDO.

 The gun was restored by sailors of Processing Division and General Detail, Naval District Washington, during 1982 and 1983.

 Another gun is on display at the Jefferson Barracks Military Post in Missouri.
 The third gun, mounted in 1903 to commemorate Rear Admiral William T. Sampson – who was in overall operational command of the U.S. naval forces that fought in the Battle of Santiago de Cuba – is on display in a park in Palmyra, New York.

 The Government of Cuba created Cuba's first underwater national monument, the Archaeological Park of the Natural and Cultural Underwater Heritage Battle of Santiago de Cuba, in 2015 along an approximately 120 km stretch of Cuba's southern coast to preserve the wrecks of the ships remaining there and pay tribute to sailors who died in the Battle of Santiago de Cuba.
 Wreck diving is permitted in the park.